iTwin/appui/docs/changehistory/NextVersion.md

 ### Changes

 - `AppNotificationManager` no longer requires `StatusBar` to be rendered in the active frontstage to show messages.
+- Popout widgets will now popout to `preferredFloatingWidgetSize`.
+Will popout to container size if `preferredFloatingWidgetSize` is not set.

 ### Fixes